2007–08 A1 Grand Prix of Nations, Australia: Main race

 It's 25 °C and soaking wet for the Main race.
 Jonny Reid (New Zealand), having qualified pole, halt on track after quitting the stand and must start the race from the pitlane.
 Loïc Duval (France), qualified fifth, is stuck on the grid at the start of the formation lap and must start the race second to last.

 After the first lap, Ireland and India enter in pit to change their slicks tyres to wets.
 The order is Switzerland, Great Britain, South Africa, Brazil, USA, China, Germany, Czech Republic, Netherlands, and Canada.
 In the third lap, New Zealand is 19th and France 14th.
 Robert Wickens (Canada) grab the 9th to Tomáš Enge (Czech Republic) in Lap 3.
 In lap 7, New Zealand is already 14th and France in points at 10th.
 During Lap 9, Pakistan run off without damage.
 In the next lap, João Urbano (Portugal) spin off trying passes Chris Alajajian (Lebanon) who run off too.
 Pakistan, Czech Republic and China receive a drive-through penalty for making a false start.
 The pit window is now open in Lap 10.

 Switzerland and Great Britain pit at same time and leave the stand in the same order.
 In Lap 13, South Africa leads France by 21 seconds but neither have made their pit stop.
 Adrian Zaugg (South Africa) take the lead after a quick pit stop in Lap 15.
 In the same lap, Robbie Kerr (Great Britain) run wide and lost a few seconds meanwhile Jonathan Summerton (USA) has gone off and Robert Wickens (Canada) passes.
 Finally, France makes is mandatory pit stop and South Africa set the current fastest lap in Lap 16.

 After the pit window close, Canada and USA fight for 6th in Lap 17.
 Loïc Duval (France) join the battle and try to passes Jonathan Summerton (USA).
 In Lap 22, France hit USA, who give up, and receive a drive-through penalty for avoidable collision.
 Two laps before the opening of the pit for the second mandatories stops in Lap 26, John Martin (Australia) passes Robert Wickens (Canada).

 Cong Fu Cheng (China) loses is 11th to 13th after spin in Lap 28, Satrio Hermanto spin also at turn 1, 2 laps after that.
 Switzerland takes the fasted lap.
 During his pit stop on lap 31, the French car have a clutch failure and Loïc Duval must renounce.
 Canada passes Germany for 6th and South Africa takes again the fasted lap on Lap 33.
-Later, Cong Fu Cheng (China) passes Narain Karthikeyan (India) fot 10th.
+Later, Cong Fu Cheng (China) passes Narain Karthikeyan (India) for 10th.

 The 42nd lap is the last and South Africa win 19.560 seconds behind Switzerland, Great Britain, Brazil, Australia, Canada, Germany, Netherlands, New Zealand and China.
 New Zealand and France are now tied leading the championship with 96 points.